A JOURNEY INTO MY

 Sony DSC-S70

 A couple of years later, affordable DSLR cameras with interchangeable lenses entered the market, and the Nikon D70 was the next in my collection.
-Since then, many DSLR cameras and lens combinations have passed thru my hands.
-I could afford new cameras by selling my old gear second hand for reasonable prices.
-That’s the only way for me to keep up with the latest technology.
+Since then, many DSLR cameras and lens combinations have passed through my hands.
+I could afford new cameras by selling my old gear second-hand for reasonable prices.
+Like most of us, that’s the only way to keep up with the latest technology.

 DSLR cameras are dying when writing this, and new technology is replacing it, the “Mirrorless” system cameras.
 Nikon had no answer in this segment, so I switched to Fujifilm.
-Nowadays, I’m a big fan of the X-Series of Fujifilm.
+Nowadays, I’m a big fan of the Fujifilm X-series.